peterradv/Well-Influence-Analysis/README.md

 ## Well redundancy analysis

 Collecting and analysing samples from groundwater monitoring wells is costly, time-intensive and incures health and safety risks.
 Therefore, minimising the number of sampling locations whilst maintaining adequate spatial monitoring coverage is of great importance.
 Fewer wells are often sufficient for supporting robust models.
 A natural approach to reducing the number of monitoring wells in a network is comparing a model fitted to a complete data set to a model fitted to a reduced data set from which all observations of a single well have been removed.
 If the ommission of the well does not cause significant changes to the solute concentration estimates, the well can be ignored, since it provides redundant data.
+The option of dropping a well and re-fitting the model as described above is an available feature in the current build of GWSDAT (https://github.com/WayneGitShell/GWSDAT).
+However, the list of wells in the selection menu is ordered alpha-numerically, thus providing no information on which wells are more or less likely to cause large changes in the concentration estimates, leaving the user to adapt a trial-and-error approach.
+This is infeasible with a large number of wells, especially if multiple wells are to be dropped.

-The process can be repeated for all wells and their influence on solute concentrations can be quantified and recorded.
-This approach is a form of leave-one-out cross validation, and it allows for a ranking of the wells based on their influence.
-However, it also requires fitting a large number of models (equal to the number of wells in the network).
+Repeating the above process for each well in a network and quantifying and recording their influence on solute concentration estimates is a form of leave-one-out cross validation we shall call well-based cross validaiton.
+It allows for a ranking the wells based on influence, however, it also requires fitting a large number of models (equal to the number of wells in the network).
 Moreover, only one well can be dropped at a time based on the ranking.
-For each subsequent well removal the whole process has to be repeated, since the influences of wells are expected to change.
+For each subsequent well removal the whole process has to be repeated, since the influences of wells are expected to change once a well is removed.
 This means that the computational cost increases linearly with the number of monitoring wells in the network and with the number of dropped wells.
 This makes this approach computationally infeasible.

 ## Statistical influence analysis